 During 2016 The Maria Holder Memorial Trust adjusted its funding agreement to extend the commencement date of the Disbursement Schedule to commence from October 2016.
-The first and second tranche drawdowns of \$101,491 was received in April 2017.
+As at 31 December 2018 half of this facility has been drawdown leaving an available balance of \$126,864.
+The remaining funds are scheduled to be disbursed on a bi-annual basis and the final payment is slated for April 2020.
 This donation is conditional upon ASPIRE accessing match funding from other donors.

 The Peter Boos Family Foundation has provided a commitment to match The Maria Holder Memorial Trust's grant funding and Mr and Mrs Michael Geoghegan have committed \$100,000 per annum over five years under the condition that ASPIRE continues to successfully function within its operating mandate.
+These funding commitments will conclude in 2021.